His mother threw him in the Florida trash, and he grew up to become a millionaire

 One of the troubling symptoms was that he woke up at night and replayed what he saw on TV earlier in the evening.
 This led, according to Freddie, to "the most traumatic event of his life."

-“It was about two o'clock in the morning and my dad liked an old western called Gunsmoke.
-He walked into my bedroom and imagined that he was the main character, Matt Dillon.
-He had a gun in his hand when my father said to me: “I need you to get out of town.”
+“It was about two in the morning, and my dad liked an old Western called Gunsmoke.
+He walked into my bedroom and pretended he was the main character, Matt Dillon.
+He had a gun in his hand when my father said to me: “I need you to leave town.”

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York